SamuelRCrider/Drumkit-technical/README.md

 # Drumkit Technical

 This is a simple Go application that will fetch data from the Motive API and send it to a callback URL.

-Note that on first attempt the AWS Lambda will cold start therefore taking longer to respond.
+- On first attempt the AWS Lambda will cold start therefore taking longer to respond.
+- On first attempt, if you are not logged in, you will be prompted to do so (both Motive and Pipedream).

 ## The process